Knee replacement: what you need to know

 Non-surgical options include physiotherapy, pain medication and anti-inflammatories.
 Weight loss can also help as your risk of osteoarthritis is twice as high if you’re overweight, and 4 times higher if you’re obese.

-HCF members with medically diagnosed osteoarthritis (who’ve held hospital cover for at least 12 months) can access the 18-week Healthy Weight for Life program.
+HCF members with medically diagnosed osteoarthritis (who’ve held HCF hospital cover for at least 12 months and cover for joint replacement surgery for at least two months) can access the 18-week Osteoarthritis Healthy Weight for Life program*.
 It’s designed to help you lose weight and build strength, which can help to stabilise your joints.

 The aim is to delay having surgery for as long as possible so if you do need a new knee it will last you for the rest of your life, saving you future pain, expense and inconvenience.